Billionaire Profile

 Philanthropy

-Rita Tong Liu is also a dedicated philanthropist.
-She established the L & T Charitable Foundation in 2004 and the Rita T Liu Foundation in 2015.
-These foundations have donated hundreds of millions of dollars to the Hong Kong community, supporting higher education institutions and non-governmental organizations.
-Her charitable efforts also extend to cultural and educational activities, demonstrating her commitment to giving back to society.
+Beyond her business achievements, Rita Tong Liu is a dedicated philanthropist.
+She founded the L & T Charitable Foundation in 2004 and the Rita T Liu Foundation in 2015.
+These foundations have donated hundreds of millions of dollars to various organizations in Hong Kong, including higher education institutions and non-governmental organizations.

 Career Milestones